deepbuzin/lit-segmentation/README.md

 ## Tools

+The goal is to make each available architecture compatible with [timm](https://github.com/huggingface/pytorch-image-models) feature extractors.
 The [Albumentations](https://albumentations.ai/) library is used to handle image preprocessing and augmentation.
 General training pipeline is built using [PyTorch Lightning](https://www.pytorchlightning.ai/).